dinaAbdelrahman/DataEngineering.P1.Data-Modeling-with-Postgres/README.md

 In order to prepare the data for analytics, we should design the data into facts and dimensions tables in star schema.
 This would help data analysts to easily explore the data and uncover some insights.

 # Project Steps:
-1.I first prepared my ERD, defined the columns data types and created the tables. --> please check attached ERD 2.Created the tables as well as the insert statment in sql_queries.py 3.Run create_tables.py to drop and create the tables 4.for single file processing, etl.ipynb reads and processes a single file from song_data and log_data and loads the data into the tables.
+1.I first prepared my ERD, defined the columns data types and created the tables. --> please check attached ERD <br />
+2.Created the tables as well as the insert statment in sql_queries.py <br />
+3.Run create_tables.py to drop and create the tables 4.for single file processing, etl.ipynb reads and processes a single file from song_data and log_data and loads the data into the tables.
 This is useful to troubleshoot each single step of data extraction, transformation and finally loading on the Sparkify database
 5.transfer the same the code in etl.ipynb to etl.py to process the whole logs and songs data